-Almost a million Alabama residents are 50-64 years old — the perfect age to collect Social Security Disability Insurance (SSDI) benefits.
-That’s nearly 20% of the state’s population!
-However, just 4.6% qualified for Alabama disability through the SSDI program in 2018.
-Another 3% received Alabama disability payments from the federal Supplemental Security Income (SSI) program.
+Important: We updated this article in May 2023 to make sure all info below is both current and correct.
+Almost a million Alabama residents are 50-64 years old — the perfect age to collect Social Security Disability Insurance benefits.
+That’s nearly 1 in 5 Alabamans!
+However, less than 4% qualified for Alabama disability through the SSDI program in 2022.
+Another 2.7% received Alabama disability payments from the federal Supplemental Security Income program.
 You may qualify for Alabama disability if health problems force you to stop working before you’re old enough to retire.

 Two Programs Offer Alabama Disability Benefits

 You may qualify for monthly Alabama disability benefits from one of these two federal programs:

 They screen people who apply for both benefits using the exact same medical requirements.
 Plus, the Social Security Administration (SSA) manages both programs.
 However, the similarities between these programs end there.
 To make things easier, you can use one form to apply for Alabama disability through both programs.
 Just check one box, and the SSA will screen your application for both programs at the same time!
 It’s important to remember that most people only qualify for SSDI or SSI, not both.
 Only widowed spouses, dependent children, or parents can draw benefits off two different work records at once.

 Social Security Disability Insurance (SSDI): How to Apply, Qualify & Average Monthly Payments